theobrooke009/fp-test/README.md

-#
+# Foolproof Interview Exercise

 ## Overview

-After looking at the mock api, I decided the most likely application of the data was in a building maintence capacity, as having up to date information on temperature and carbon dioxide levels across an office block would be important to OHSHA compliance.
+After looking at the mock api, I decided the most likely application of the data was in a building maintence capacity, as having up to date information on temperature and carbon dioxide levels across an office block would be an important part of health and safety compliance.
 This also has the secondary application of monitoring which side of the office is complaining about being too hot as the other side simultaneously complains about being too cold, as all office workers (myself included) must choose a side in this eternal struggle*.

-*I'm always too cold.

 ## Goal & Planning